Forest History Society: History

 In 1946, a small group of historians and forest industry executives came together to form an organization dedicated to preserving the documentary forest heritage of North America.
 The "Forest Products History Foundation" was founded, and began as a program of the Minnesota Historical Society.
 Rodney Loehr, a member of the history faculty at the University of Minnesota, was appointed as the founding director.

 Over the following decade, archival source materials were collected, an oral history interview program was created, and a scholarly quarterly journal began publication.
 In 1955, under second executive director Elwood Rondeau "Woody" Maunder, the Society incorporated as an independent nonprofit organization under the new name "Forest History Foundation."
 The name was changed to "Forest History Society" four years later in 1959.

-The organization left Minnesota in 1964, moving first to the Yale University campus in 1964, and then to the University of California at Santa Cruz in 1969.
+The organization left Minnesota in 1964, moving first to the Yale University campus in 1964, and then to the University of California, Santa Cruz in 1969.
 Harold K. "Pete" Steen became the Society's third executive director in 1978.
 In 1984 the Society was moved to its current home in Durham, North Carolina, establishing an affiliation with Duke University and the Nicholas School of the Environment.
 In 1997 Steven Anderson succeeded Pete Steen, becoming the fourth president of the Society.

 In 1996, a partnership was formed between the Forest History Society and the American Society for Environmental History.
 This relationship helped widen the scope of the Society's mission beyond the boundaries of forest and conservation history to include subjects related to the broader field of environmental history.

 In 2015 the Forest History Society produced the award-winning documentary film America's First Forest: Carl Schenck and the Asheville Experiment about the history and legacy of Carl A. Schenck and the Biltmore Forest School.

 The Society moved into its current headquarters building in 2019.
 The 16,750-square-foot facility in Durham, North Carolina, features a large library, archives, exhibit hall, and meeting room space.
 The building was designed by DTW Architects & Planners and built by CT Wilson Construction Company.
 The building's structure and interior feature wood products from throughout the United States.

 In 2023 Tania Munz succeeded Steven Anderson, becoming the fifth president of the Society.